 Owning fine china worthy of being displayed may have fallen out of fashion, but that doesn't mean china cabinets need to be retired, too.
 Antique malls, flea markets, and consignment shops typically have china cabinets in a wide range of styles, sizes, and price points.
-Don't pass just because your dining room is already full.
-Well-made china cabinets make stylish storage and display pieces in other rooms of your home.
-Need some china cabinet ideas?
-Here are four ways to repurpose china cabinets:
+Don't pass one up just because your dining room is already full.
+Well-made china cabinets can make stylish storage and display pieces in other rooms of your home.

-Want to display your grandmother's collection of valuable antique vases or protect collectible dolls from your little one's tiny hands?
+Do you want to display your grandmother's collection of valuable antique vases or protect collectible dolls from your little one's tiny hands?
 A china cabinet makes a wonderful curio cabinet.
 You can even outfit it with small LED lights to illuminate your collections.

 Most china cabinets are much roomier than the tall, skinny curio cabinets typically sold new in stores.
-And, if you buy a vintage version at a flea market, estate sale, or antique mall, it will probably be sturdier than a new curio cabinet and cost less too.
+And if you buy a vintage version at a flea market or antique mall, it will probably be sturdier than a new curio cabinet and it'll cost less.

-If your young child or teen has won lots of trophies and awards over the years, consider placing a small-scale china cabinet in her bedroom.
-Then, use it as a trophy case where she can showcase the spoils of her accomplishments.
+If your young child or teen has won lots of trophies and awards over the years, consider placing a small-scale china cabinet in his or her bedroom.
+It makes a stylish trophy case where your kid can highlight the symbols of his or her accomplishments.